llluchko/ChatChat/README.md

 # ChatChat

 An iOS messenger app which use Firebase to synchronize real time data without writing a line of server code and JSQMessagesViewController which gives you a messaging UI that’s on par with the native Messages app.
+Just login anonymously, create a channel and start chatting!
 Written in Swift with ❤

 ## Installation